DCotterill/halixia-hugo/content/ma/start-exercising-137.md

 layout: static
 ---

-A simple workout series to help begin your fitness journey
+A simple workout series to help begin your fitness journey.

 Start your exercise journey with easy-to-follow exercise sessions designed for beginners.